jackl0phty/opschef-cookbook-linux-dev-env/README.md

 ===================

 This cookbook has only been tested on Linux Mint, my development platform of choice.
 However, should work on Debian and Ubuntu.
-Guess I Need to start using test-kitchen!

 Requirements
 ============